15 Scary Fun Facts About Bunnicula

 “The first series I was obsessed with was James Howe’s Bunnicula,” Hader told The New York Times.
 “I read all of those.”

-Bunnicula, which debuted on the Cartoon Network and Boomerang in early February, does away with the Monroes and Howie completely.
+Bunnicula, which debuted on the Cartoon Network and Boomerang in 2016, does away with the Monroes and Howie completely.
 Instead, the show follows a girl named Mina and her two pets, Chester (Sean Astin) and Harold (Brian Kimmet), who discover Bunnicula (Chris Kattan) after they move to an apartment in New Orleans, left to Mina’s dad by a mysterious aunt.

 It’s different from the books, but Howe was apparently OK with the changes.
 “The only thing he really wanted was for us was to be true to the characters,” producer Jessica Borutski told TV Insider.
 “Bunnicula’s very different, but he wanted us to stay true to Chester and Harold and honor their personality types.
 That’s what we did.”